Knowing What NOT to Invest

 As I’ve stated emphatically over the last few weeks, the first principle I recommend is getting crystal clear on “the amount” of money you need to withdraw from your Retirement Bucket™ and “when” you’re going to need to withdraw those funds.

 This provides you with the confidence to remain fully invested with the rest of your Retirement Bucket through normal and temporary market turbulence.
-Maintaining this discipline drastically increases your odds of capturing the inflation-fighting long-term expected returns of globally diversified stock portfolios.
+Maintaining this discipline drastically increases your odds of capturing the inflation-fighting higher expected returns of globally diversified stock portfolios.

 Psychologically, this is difficult for some folks to do who have never been in a position of “living” on the money they’ve accumulated.